 • changes in the art market’s handling of provenance information;

 • connoisseurship and its changing approaches to provenance information;

 • object and collection histories illustrating changing approaches to the handling of provenance information.

 Conveners of this session: Christian Huemer, Belvedere Research Center, Vienna / TIAMSA – The International Art Market Studies Association, and Johannes Nathan, Nathan Fine Art, Zurich/Potsdam / TIAMSA – The International Art Market Studies Association

-The 5th Swiss Congress for Art History will be held in Zurich from 22 to 24 June 2022.
-Organized jointly by the Swiss Association of Art Historians (VKKS) and the Institute for Art History of the University of Zurich (Kunsthistorisches Institut der Universität Zürich), the Congress is aimed at art historians, art researchers and experts from all fields (including both practice and theory), and all institutions.
+The 5th Swiss Congress for Art History, held in Zurich from 22 to 24 June 2022, is organized jointly by the Swiss Association of Art Historians (VKKS) and the Institute for Art History of the University of Zurich (Kunsthistorisches Institut der Universität Zürich).
+The Congress is aimed at art historians, art researchers and experts from all fields (including both practice and theory), and all institutions.